What Is Balsamic Vinegar?

 Production

-After fermentation, the must is boiled until the sugar content reaches a value between 28 and 33° babo, the percentage of sugars contained in the must by weight.
+After the fermentation process has concluded, the must is subjected to boiling, a crucial step that entails heating the liquid until its sugar content reaches a specific concentration, typically falling within the range of 28 to 33° Babo.
+This measurement indicates the percentage of sugars present in the must by weight.

 Listen to this and other exclusive GA Originals on Spotify 😉